farkhodkh/ConfigurationUpdater/README.md

 # ConfigurationUpdater

-Application is made for dimonstating android (Kotlin) skill
+Application is made for demonstrating android (Kotlin) skill
 Spec:
 The application is designed to read the configuration file from the local storage.
 Files are read at a specified interval in the background.
 The readed data is saved to the local database